What is quantum reflex integration?

 Supporters of quantum reflex integration claim it can help with the thinking, behaviour and movement problems associated with various conditions.
 They also say it can reduce inflammation, increase blood supply and speed healing.

-Supporters of quantum reflex integration as an autism therapy claim that it improves autistic children’s learning, behaviour, development, speech, body movements and ability to focus.
+Supporters of quantum reflex integration as a therapy for autistic children claim that it improves children’s learning, behaviour, development, speech, body movements and ability to focus.

 There is no scientific evidence that quantum reflex integration has any benefit for autistic people.